dataswift/open-source-developer-portal/app/guides/receive-money/access-api-onboarding.md

 }
 ```

 When the Customer is created, you’ll receive the Customer URL in the location header.
-If using an SDK, the location will be returned to you upon calling `create()`.

 **Important**: Provide the IP address of the end-user accessing your application as the ipAddress parameter.
 This enhances Dwolla’s ability to detect fraud.
-Sending random, hardcoded, or incorrect information in the ipAddress field will cause delays or throttling of requests.

 ### Step C: Attach a funding source to the Customer